- Tuition, Fees, Room, Board and other charges are invoiced through the Business Office

 Semester 2 (spring) due dates: ½ balance due January 15th and remaining ½ due March 1st

-- Monthly: Payments made through Tuition Management Systems
+- Monthly: Payments made through Nelnet Campus Commerce.

-If choosing this option, contact TMS at 1-800-722-4867 or eureka.afford.com to enroll.
-There is an enrollment fee for this service and you must enroll by August 15th.
+All students are sent an email invitation to set up their account; if you need an additional invitation please contact the Business Office at email@example.com.
+There is an enrollment fee for this service and you must enroll by August 11th for the first payment due date of August 15th.
 If students/families do NOT enroll in the monthly pay plan, Eureka College will automatically expect the TWO pay option was chosen.

-- Finance Charges will be assessed to all accounts greater than 30 days outstanding, except for Students and Parents participating in TMS.
+- Finance Charges will be assessed to all accounts greater than 30 days outstanding, except for Students and Parents participating in Nelnet monthly payment plan.

 - The rate is 12% annually.